10 Tips for Women Who Want To Invest

 4. Don’t Get Emotional When Investing

-Ben Offit, a certified financial planner with Clear Path Advisory in Pikesville, Md., gave this simple yet powerful advice: “Do not get emotional.
+Ben Offit, a certified financial planner and principal of Offit Advisors gave this simple yet powerful advice: “Do not get emotional.
 When the market is up, know that at some point it will come back down.
 When the market is down, it will go back up.
 Just stay in for the long term.”

 Understand that part of investing is knowing that stock and bond funds go up and down in value.
 Over time, you will learn to better handle market volatility and not be tempted to panic and sell at an inopportune time.